 Know what medications you take and why you take them.
 Medicine errors are the most common health care mistakes.

 Use a hospital, clinic, surgery center, or other type of health care organization that has been carefully checked out.
 For example, The Joint Commission visits hospitals to see if they are meeting The Joint Commission's quality standards.
-Capital Health is accredited by The Joint Commission.

 Participate in all decisions about your treatment.
 You are the center of your health care team.